pingcap/blog/why-we-chose-a-distributed-sql-database-to-complement-mysql.md

 [VIPKid](https://en.wikipedia.org/wiki/VIPKid) is an online English education company based in China that serves children aged 4-15 and their parents.
 Through our online classroom portal and video chat platform, children in China can get a 25-minute English lesson from a fluent English speaking teacher in the United States or Canada.
 Currently, we have more than 700,000 paying students.

 We use MySQL as our backend database.
-But as our application data grew rapidly, standalone MySQL’s storage capacity became a bottleneck, and it could no longer meet our application requirements.
+But as our application data grew rapidly, standalone MySQL's storage capacity became a bottleneck, and it could no longer meet our application requirements.
 We tried MySQL sharding on our core applications, but it was difficult to run multi-dimensional queries on sharded data.
 Therefore, we adopted [TiDB](https://docs.pingcap.com/tidb/stable/overview), an open-source, distributed SQL database that supports [Hybrid Transactional/Analytical Processing](https://en.wikipedia.org/wiki/HTAP) (HTAP) workloads. **TiDB supports creating secondary indexes on large tables.
-We can use it to perform multi-dimensional SQL queries.** We don’t need to worry about cross-shard, multi-dimensional queries for sharding any more.
+We can use it to perform multi-dimensional SQL queries.** We don't need to worry about cross-shard, multi-dimensional queries for sharding any more.

-I’m a senior DBA engineer at VIPKid, and I’d like to discuss how we use TiDB to do multi-dimensional queries on sharded data and enhance our real-time analytics capability.
-First, I’ll discuss the application scenarios in which we use TiDB, and then I’ll share the benefits TiDB gives us.
+I'm a senior DBA engineer at VIPKid, and I'd like to discuss how we use TiDB to do multi-dimensional queries on sharded data and enhance our real-time analytics capability.
+First, I'll discuss the application scenarios in which we use TiDB, and then I'll share the benefits TiDB gives us.

 ## Why we chose TiDB

 Previously, we used MySQL as our backend database.
-But as our data size sharply increased, a standalone MySQL database had limited storage capacity and couldn’t provide services for us.
+But as our data size sharply increased, a standalone MySQL database had limited storage capacity and couldn't provide services for us.

 **We tried MySQL sharding but found it had these disadvantages:**